Below, Thomson Spirit, the former Nieuw Amsterdam of Holland America Line departs IJmuiden at the 30th of september 2013.

 The ship did not re-enter HAL service though, she was kept in lay-up First at Honolulu, later she was repositioned to Charleston.
 A few months later, in may, she sailed for Perama in Greece after Holland America had chartered her out to Louis Cruise Lines from Cyprus.
 She sailed as Spirit ans was rebuilt untill may 2003.
 From then on, Louis had her sub-chartered to Thomson Cruises and her name was changed to Thomson Spirit.
 She started sailing mostly Mediterranean cruises in northern summer and cruises in the Red Sea in northern winter.
 From 2012 onwards, the ship also sailed cruises in northern Europe during summerseasons.

 In october 2017, Thomson Cruises changed its name to Marella Cruises, as Thomsons mothercompany TUI was getting rid of all its seperate brands.
 As there already was a TUI Cruises, the different style of the former Thomson ships was still given a different branding.
 Of course also the ships of the company were rebranded, but as TUI was going to replace the older ships of the former Thomson fleet, Thomson Spirit was just named Spirit again for the time being.
-From 2018 onwards, the ship will leave the fleet and no new operator has been named for her yet.
-As she is still owned by Celestyal Cruises and was only chartered out to Thomson, she will probably find her home there.
+In the end of 2017, the company instead decided to keep the ship in the Marella fleet for a little longer, so she finally also became Marella Spirit.